googlefonts/questrial/fontbakery/fontbakery-report.md

 * ⚠ **WARN** The following glyphs could not be reached by codepoint or substitution rules:

+	- five.subs

-	- eight.sinf
+	- one.subs

 	- zero.subs

-	- uni0220

-	- one.subs
+	- seven.subs

-	- seven.sinf
+	- U1D453

-	- oopenmod
+	- nine.subs

 	- germandbls.alt.sc

-	- U1D453

-	- nine.sinf

 	- NULL

+	- four.sinf

+	- four.subs

-	- And 19 more.
+	- And 20 more.

 Use -F or --full-lists to disable shortening of long lists.
  [code: unreachable-glyphs]